Sleeping with Fibromyalgia: Tips and Tricks to Improve Sleep and Lessen Pain

 Adjust Your Sleeping Position

-The way you sleep may be contributing to your pain.
+Your sleeping position may be contributing to your pain.
 Sleeping on your side is the most popular position, but it may not always be the most comfortable (especially if your sleep surface is lacking).
 Side sleeping can lead to a build up of pressure on your hips, shoulders, and knees.

 If you’re struggling with these pains but don’t have the option to adjust your sleep surface to meet these needs, you can try shifting to sleeping on your back.
 Sleeping on your back is the best position for maintaining proper spinal alignment.